Seizure of Vessel for Forfeiture

 Attorney for the Seizure of Boat in Florida

-Procedures for the Seizure of a Boat or Vessel for Forfeiture in Florida
+Procedures for Seizing a Vessel in Florida

 Florida law sets forth the procedure for seizure for forfeiture of a bat or vessel under Section 370.061.